Becker Pipes16 Total

 Stylistically, Becker pipes are unique in the world.
 Absorbing some aspects of Italian design and natural-born artistry, many pipes from this maker can be easily recognized from a silhouette.
 While the pipes are either smooth or sandblasted, their features remain rather constant.
-Bowls are often standard and set against a very delicate, pencil shank or have the stem turned to a very small diameter around the airway like a Victorian lady's dress.
+Bowls are often standard and set against a very delicate, pencil shank or have the transition turned to a very small diameter around the airway like a Victorian lady's dress.
 The separation of mass adds delicacy that is often a defining characteristic of Paolo.
-Unusual for many Italian artisans, Paolo works with both acrylic and vulcanite rod for the stems and refrains from heavy accent materials.
-Instead; he may grace a shank with a delicate wafer of boxwood or silver.
-While briar is the most common material for him to use, he also sandblasts morta and strawberry wood, each with very unique and desirable characteristics.
-Paolo grades his pipes similar to playing cards and the better the hand (and stamped to match), the more rare and expensive the pipe.
+Unusual for many Italian artisans, Paolo worked with both acrylic and vulcanite rod for the stems and refrained from heavy accent materials.
+Instead, he would grace a shank with a delicate wafer of boxwood or silver.
+While briar was the most common material for Paolo to use for much of his career, he became an early adopter of sandblasted morta and strawberry wood, each with very unique and desirable characteristics - eventually both materials would become as common as briar in his work.
+Paolo graded his pipes similar to playing cards and the better the hand (and stamped to match), the more rare and exclusive the creation.

 Paolo Becker passed in late 2014, and though the Becker name came to be synonymous with Paolo in the minds with most of us (understandable considering the great, distinct evolution in shaping and varied mediums he created), to Paolo himself, Becker remains as it had begun - a family brand.
 Fittingly, Paolo's son Federico now continues the Becker brand, with a style and aesthetic quite similar to that of his father, not to mention the same quality of engineering and design.